nunocoracao/n9o.xyz/content/posts/202301-how-to-structure-product-teams/index.md

 | - Very customer-centric, encourages teams to think about customer needs/outcomes <br/><br/>- Simplifies user research, each team can target interviews by the type of person they want to talk to and can become experts in that persona over time | - Can pull the product in multiple directions at once <br/><br/>- If personas have strong connections between them (e.g. two personas that are buyers) it will lead to clashes and low independence across teams and groups |

-## Don’t Forget Your Users
+## Wrap Up

 ![Lone pawn looking at group of red pawns](img/lonely.jpg)

-There’s no single solution that will solve all problems across organizations, industries, etc. However, there are clear winners depending on company size and business model.
-If you are working on an early stage company, best is to go with a *functional* split.
+There’s no single solution that will solve all problems across organizations, industries, etc. However, there are clear interesting options depending on company size and business model.

+As an example, if you are working on an early stage company, it might sense to go with a *functional* split.
 Teams and scopes will be crystal clear on what they need to do and it will get you through the first stages faster.
-If your product already has a well-defined user flow in which you can optimize teams for each part of that flow, organize teams around those *customer flows*.
-It will be easier to provide clear KPIs and scopes.
+In the same way, if your product already has a well-defined user flow (*e.g. e-commerce with Acquisition, Activation, Conversion, etc*), it might be interesting to focus each team around each of the *stages in the customer flow*.
+This will it make it easier to provide clear KPIs and scopes for each team, and will allow you to scale easily.
 If you have more than one distinct *personas* (think buyer-seller type), you can optimize those two experiences clearly.

 All of these strategies allow you to adapt to your context, and evolve your team's strucuture as that context changes (*because it WILL change*).
-The most important goal is to make sure that as you grow, your users/customers don't get ignored because of whatever organizational strucutre you picked for your teams.
+There is no clear answers and the above *suggestions* are merely examples of how you can leverages some of the techniques.

+**The only thing that you shouldn't do** is try to mix some of these strategies inside the same organization.
+This will generate confusion, unclear dependencies, and noise across our organization.

+No matter which option you choose, as you scale, your goal should always be to make sure that your teams don't lose their **customer-focus** as that will lead to a) unhappy customers and b) failure.

 > Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.</br>
 >